 The Code Compliance Monitoring Committee (CCMC) is an independent Committee established under clause 36 of the 2013 Code of Banking Practice.

 Our day-to-day work is supported by our Secretariat.
-The Secretariat receives operational and administrative support from the Financial Ombudsman Service (FOS) under a service agreement between us, the Australian Bankers’ Association and FOS.
+The Secretariat receives operational and administrative support from the Australian Financial Complaints Authority (AFCA) under a service agreement between us, the Australian Banking Association and AFCA.
 This agreement is designed to maintain our independence in governance arrangements, processes and decision-making.

 Christopher Doogan AM